 Maybe you just want to be able to overclock your CPU, but you can’t because your CPU is locked.

-It’s certainly not why most people upgrade their CPUs but maybe you just want to chase those amazing speeds and your current CPU is preventing you from doing that.
+It’s certainly not why most people upgrade their CPUs, but maybe you just want to chase those incredible speeds, and your current CPU is preventing you from doing that.

 What to Consider When Upgrading Your CPU

-Similarly to upgrading your PC, there are a couple of things that you need to keep in mind before you run off and buy a CPU.
+Similar to upgrading your PC, you need to keep a couple of things in mind before you run off and buy a CPU.

-The main things that you need to check for compatibility are your motherboard and your CPU cooler.
+The two key hardware parts you need to check for compatibility are your motherboard and CPU cooler.

-If you upgrade your CPU, there’s a high chance that you’ll also need to upgrade your motherboard.
+If you upgrade your CPU, there’s a high chance that you’ll also need a motherboard upgrade.

-It generally depends on how old your CPU is, some motherboards support multiple generations of CPUs (some require BIOS updates), but if you’re buying a new motherboard and a CPU, I would recommend double-checking to make sure that they’re both compatible without any BIOS shenanigans.
+It generally depends on how old your CPU is.
+Some motherboards support multiple generations of CPUs (some might need BIOS updates).
+Still, if you’re buying a new motherboard and a CPU, I recommend double-checking to make sure they’re both compatible.

 And if you’re overclocking, you need to make sure your motherboard supports the feature.
 Some Intel chipsets, for example, don’t feature overclocking support.

-Most mainstream CPU coolers will usually come with different brackets that ensure compatibility with multiple generations of CPUs, but if your CPU cooler is really old, it might be a good idea to get a new CPU cooler along with your CPU.
+Most mainstream CPU coolers will usually come with different brackets that ensure compatibility with multiple generations of CPUs.
+However, if your CPU cooler is now near-ancient, it might be a good idea to get a new one along with your CPU.

-CPUs nowadays are getting more and more powerful, but that brings higher demands for energy as well.
+CPUs nowadays are getting more and more powerful, but this comes with higher power demands as well.

-A power supply that worked fine for your old CPU might not be enough for your new one—not to mention any other upgrades that you might be doing.
+A power supply that worked fine for your old CPU might not be enough for your new one—not to mention any other upgrades that you might be considering.

-So it’s good to make sure that you check the power requirements of the CPU that you’re looking at to make sure your computer can actually handle it.
+Make sure that you check the power requirements of the CPU that you’re looking at to make sure your computer can handle it.

-PSU manufacturer beQuiet has a nice Wattage calculator for this.
+PCPartPicker has an excellent Wattage calculator for this.

 Why exactly are you upgrading your CPU?

-There’s no need to spend a ton of money on the best and shiniest CPU around if you’re never going to even utilize 10% of what it was made for.
+There’s no need to spend a ton of money on the best CPU available if you’re never going to use it to its full potential.

-Take a high-end AMD Threadripper for example.
-They’re amazing CPUs that can do parallelized CPU tasks like nothing else, but they cost a ton of money!
+Take a high-end AMD Threadripper, for example.
+They’re impressive CPUs that can do parallelized CPU tasks like nothing else, but they cost a ton of money!

 You could build two and a half great computers for the price of that one CPU.